AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/templates.md

 >[!TIP]
 >
 >Never enter any information that needs to be internationalized into a template.
-For internalization purposes, the [localization feature of the Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/localization.html) are recommended.
+For internalization purposes, the [localization features of the Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/get-started/localization.html) are recommended.

 >[!NOTE]
 >